lyuwenhan/minecraft-java-edition-mods/better-elytra-takeoff/README.md

 Aim rule:

 - If targeting a block, the player must look horizontally or upward
-- If not targeting a block, any look direction can trigger takeoff
+- If no block is targeted, any look direction can trigger takeoff

 ## Supported Versions